discord-net/Discord.Net/docs/guides/getting_started/installing.md

 ### [Using JetBrains Rider](#tab/rider-install)

-> [!TIP]
-> Make sure to check the "Prerelease" box if installing a dev build!

 1. Create a new solution for your bot.
 2. Open the NuGet window (Tools > NuGet > Manage NuGet packages for Solution).